mitian233/fuck-b23.tv/README.md

-# fuck b23.tv
+# Fuck b23.tv
- redirect to bilibili without tracking parameters
+Redirect to bilibili without tracking parameters

+You can deploy the application on your own server